 This place is where the King practiced his religion, and Buddhism has also witnessed its flourishing and prosperity since then.
 Although the pagoda is not a spectacular and large-scale structure, it has a historical and religious significance that makes it worthwhile to visit.

-Located on the east side of the Red River and just 15 kilometers from the center of Hanoi, Bat Trang Ceramic Village is a complex consisting of ceramic museums, workshops, ancient houses, and markets.
+Located on the east side of the Red River and just 15 kilometers from the center of Hanoi, Bat Trang Ceramic Village is truly one of the interesting tourist attractions in Hanoi.
+This is a complex consisting of ceramic museums, workshops, ancient houses, and markets.
 Every street corner in the village provides a colorful and vintage backdrop for photographers and travelers.

 Visitors can attend ceramic-making workshops to gain hands-on experience and create their own ceramic work.
 The ceramic market is a great place to find lovely and one-of-a-kind ceramics, as each piece of ceramic takes hours for an artist to paint by hand.

-Overall, Hanoi is a charming city with a long-standing history, a rich culture, delicious cuisine, friendly people, and stunning scenery.
+Overall, Hanoi is a charming city with a long-standing history, a rich culture, delicious cuisine, friendly people, and numerous exciting tourist attractions in Hanoi.
 All of this makes it appealing not only to tourists but also to locals.

 Tours related to Hanoi